A speakers bureau that represents the best original thinkers,

 You’ll learn Greg’s three favorite guiding principles: creativity is a team sport; you should dare to be remembered; and you want to leave a legacy, not just a memory.
 These principles were the driving engine behind Greg’s work at Nike, where he defined the company’s brand voice and identity through storytelling and experiences.
 Every story was distinct, yet the result was always the same: a strong emotional attachment between products and people—quite literally emotion by design.

 With fascinating stories about Nike’s famous campaigns, this talk reveals the philosophy and rules behind how to create an empowering brand that resonates deeply with people: you do it by unlocking the creativity within your organization and unleashing it out into the world.

 During his decades-long career at Nike, former CMO Greg Hoffman led a global brand team of over 2,000 employees in offices from Portland to Tokyo.
 As their leader, he personally demonstrated how to embrace curiosity and risk-taking, as well as created the internal systems to support it in his team.
 Used effectively, an organization’s operational side can empower creativity, he says.

-In this talk, Hoffman unpacks insights about the best teams from the world of sport, sharing how their composition and playing style mirrors that of the most innovative organizations’ team management.
-“I don’t want anyone to feel like they’re alone when they’re trying to crack the creative code,” says Hoffman.
+In this talk, Greg unpacks insights about the best teams from the world of sport, sharing how their composition and playing style mirrors that of the most innovative organizations’ team management.
+“I don’t want anyone to feel like they’re alone when they’re trying to crack the creative code,” says Greg.
 If you think of any championship-level team, the only way to emerge from stagnation—be it in an epic sports game or creative output—is through teamwork.
 Audiences will come away from this talk with the courage to harness creativity and recognize their essential role in creating a culture of ideas.